gadenbuie/mctestanalysis/README.md

 ## Try Online

-You can try out the Shiny web interface online at <https://gadenbuie.shinyapps.io/mctestanalysis/>, or you can install the package and use the interface locally (without have to upload your data) by following the instructions below.
+You can try out the Shiny web interface online at <https://gadenbuie.shinyapps.io/mctestanalysis/>, which demonstrates the test results explorer interface but cannot produce the PDF or HTML reports.
+For the complete features, you can install the package and use the interface locally (without have to upload your data) by following the instructions below.

 ## Table of contents